ts-essentials/ts-essentials/README.md

 ### Utility functions

+⚠️ Make sure you add `ts-essentials` to your `dependencies` to avoid runtime errors

 - [`new UnreachableCaseError(value)`](/lib/functions/unreachable-case-error) - Matches runtime class instance type that helps check exhaustiveness for `value`.
 When `value` isn't `never`, it shows TypeScript error
 - [`assert(condition, message?)`](/lib/functions/assert) - Matches runtime function that helps assert `condition`.
 When